4 easy(ish) ways to win at social media content

 Editorial content calendar

-With Google Drive, Dropbox online and other open-source calendars, set a reminder every quarter to spend two hours looking at the months ahead.
+With Google Drive, Dropbox and other open-source calendars, set a reminder every quarter to spend two hours looking at the months ahead.
 Your calendar should have national holidays, special observances in your industry, social media fun days (#CookieDay), blog post ideas, promotions, events and milestone anniversaries.
 Each week, take your calendar and spend 2 hours planning the next week’s content.
 That’s it: 2 hours a week and 2 hours a quarter.

 Recycle, reuse, repurpose!

 One of the saddest things that exists in our digital media is the ‘one and done.’
 Maybe the video didn’t reach a large audience?
 Or the quote of the day, even with your paid boost, just didn’t trend?
 Every news cycle and internet day is different.
-When you create a new blog post, construct between 3 to 5 additional social media posts with a different angle and schedule each one for the next few months.
+When you create a new blog post, construct between 3 to 5 additional social media posts with a different angle and schedule each one for the next few months out.

 Do the quotes and inspirational sayings, just do it!
 With all of the amazing royalty-free image sites and the easy of googling inspirational sayings, they provide evergreen content that can really compliment your brand’s voice.
+Don’t forget to add in your client’s testimonials.

 Use a scheduler